 230 The comments on conditions process did raise several matters relating to conditions relevant to this area.
-We address key matters in Part H of the decision report, below.
+We address key matters in Part 1 of this decision report, below.

 The Panel's findings on ecological effects - aquatic ecology

 231 In light of all the information received and considered (including comments), the Panel is satisfied, and finds, that: